vinothbhc1986/Banking-Agent-Harness/documentation.md

                    enforces limits, and records what happened Mock state      → the one source of truth nothing gets to bypass
 ```

-**Harness Engineering is not about making the model smarter.** `gemini-2.0-flash` in Step 5 is exactly as capable — and exactly as fallible — as it was in Step 1.
-What changed is that its mistakes and its cooperativeness with bad instructions stopped mattering, because the system around it was engineered to catch them regardless.

 ---

-## What This Project Deliberately Doesn't Cover

-Referring back to the table in Part 1 — a few adjacent areas that are just as real, but out of scope here, and where you'd go looking if you wanted to extend this pattern:

-- **Context & memory management** — this agent has no long-term memory and a trivially short context; a production agent needs a real strategy for what stays in context and what gets forgotten or retrieved.
-- **Multi-agent orchestration** — one agent, one job.
-Real systems often need to route between specialists, which introduces its own harness problems (handoffs, shared state, conflicting decisions).
-- **Evaluation & testing** — this POC has no automated tests by design; a production harness needs systematic evals to catch regressions in the *harness's* behavior, not just the model's.
-- **Security / prompt-injection defense** — Step 2's validation stops a wide class of bad *actions*, but doesn't specifically defend against adversarial input designed to manipulate the model's tool-selection reasoning itself.
-- **Cost & latency management** — model routing, caching, and batching weren't a concern at this scale, but are their own harness discipline at production scale.

-Each of these is a legitimate "next chapter" — but bundling any of them into this project would have made the one lesson it's built to teach harder to see clearly.